Savings Calculator

 It is built for practical everyday savings planning: test how regular saving habits, time, and a reasonable rate assumption could shape a future savings balance for short- to medium-term goals like an emergency fund, vacation fund, car down payment, or general cash savings cushion.

 Results are planning estimates only.
-Real savings rates may change over time, and taxes, inflation, fees, and withdrawals are not included in this version.
+This version assumes a steady annual savings rate and monthly contributions made at the end of each month.
+Real savings rates may change over time, and taxes, inflation, fees, and withdrawals are not included.

 How to use this calculator